kryptx/palmetto/README.md

 Just like OAuth2, a Resource Server is the server requesting user identity information.
 It is expected to implement two API endpoints in order to facilitate authentication with Palmetto:

-#### Endpoint: Manifest document
+#### Endpoint: Palmetto Handshake

-When sending an authorization request to a PIP, your Resource Server should include a `client` property which contains the URL to this document.
-It should be a JSON document containing:
+When sending an authorization request to a PIP, your Resource Server should include a `client` property which contains the URL to this endpoint.
+An honest PIP will call it only after the user is confirmed to be present.

+The endpoint should accept a Palmetto ID as a parameter, and if:

+* The ID is known to have been sent to the server, and
+* The request comes from a host that is among the SRV records for palmetto for the domain in the ID,

+Then return a JSON document containing:

 * `callback` - A URL that can receive the authorization code.
+  * Should include an unpredictable `state` value that has never been known to the User Agent.
-This can be on a different host, but doing so will result in a warning being displayed by the User Agent.
+  * Can be on a different host, but doing so will result in a warning being displayed by the User Agent.

+Otherwise, send a 401 that explains the problem.

 #### Endpoint: Palmetto Callback